Shreyas911/sicopolis/src/subroutines/tapenade/ADFirstAidKit/README.md

 ## admm_tapenade_interface.f90
   A Fortran90 module that must be USE'd by Tapenade-generated adjoint code, if these codes need push/pop of pointers or use ADMM primitives.

-## adProfile.c && adProfile.h
-  Primitives used by Tapenade adjoint to measure the cost/benefit of checkpointing, to find parts of the code that should or shouldn't be checkpointed.

 ## fortranSupport.F && ampiSupport.c
   Files needed by AMPI, for Tapenade adjoint code of MPI programs.